 - Wear the bra at all times and continue following arm movement and sleep precautions as described in week one. - We will change the white tape over your incisions.
 Once healed, you can start scar care. - You can shower after your drains come out.
-Allow water to fall on your back and shoulders rather than directly on your chest. - You should also start breast massage this week as tolerated.
+Allow water to fall on your back and shoulders rather than directly on your chest. - If you have SMOOTH IMPLANTS you should also start breast massage this week as tolerated.
 The goal of massage is to keep the scar capsule and space around the implant larger than the implant itself for a softer and more natural result.
 It can also be used to move the implant into a more desirable location (for example if one is slightly high).
-The direction is usually up and in for most patients, but your specific instructions will be given to you at your appointment. - You should have another appointment during this or the next week to be sure you are doing things well.
-We will also check on your healing.
+The direction is usually up and in for most patients, but your specific instructions will be given to you at your appointment. - If you have TEXTURED IMPLANTS you should never massage.
+Wear a comfortable supportive bra that is not too compressive, and avoid bouncing or heavy impact for 3 months.